deadc0de6/dotdrop/README.md

 *Save your dotfiles once, deploy them everywhere*

 Dotdrop makes the management of dotfiles between different hosts easy.
-It allows to store your dotfiles on git and automagically deploy different versions on different setups.
+It allows to store your dotfiles on git and automagically deploy different versions of the same file on different setups.

+It also allows to manage different *sets* of dotfiles.
 For example you can have a set of dotfiles for your home laptop and a different set for your office desktop.
-Those sets may overlap and different versions of the same dotfile can be deployed on different predefined *profiles*.
+Those sets may overlap and different versions of the same dotfiles can be deployed on different predefined *profiles*.

 Another use case is when you have a main set of dotfiles for your everyday's host and a sub-set you only need to deploy to temporary hosts (cloud VM, etc) that may be using